Exilitys/Garudahacks/README.md

 **🎤 Empowering voices, connecting opportunities 🎤**

-Made with ❤️ in Indonesia
+Made with ❤️ in Indonesia for [GARUDAHACKS6.0](https://garudahacks.com/)

 [⬆ Back to Top](#temu-bicara--connect-speak-empower)